Lumi-supercomputer/lumi-userguide/docs/storage/parallel/lumip.md

 is a path to a directory or a file:

 - if a directory is used, it sets the default layout for new files created in the directory.
-This default layout can be then be changed for individual files inside the directory by creating them with the `lfs setstripe` command.
+This default layout can then be changed for individual files inside the directory by creating them with the `lfs setstripe` command.
 - if a file is used, a new file with the specified layout will be created.